On a Broken Formal Symmetry between Kinetic and Gravitational Energy: Conclusion

 \section{Conclusion}

-This paper demonstrated that under the assumption of a formal symmetry between relativistic kinetic and gravitational momentum there is a formal symmetry between $K$ and $U$ which clarifies the relation between the general relativistic and Newtonian conceptions of gravitational Energy, yielding for spherical fields the Newtonian description as an approximation, and which, while broken at non-infinitesimal scales, yields a relativistic equation for the graviton.
-As in the photon's case, it does not admit definite energy and momentum values, but it offers one the very few pieces of evidence currently available that a quantum theory of gravity exists, even if such a theory may differ from our current expectations of what it should look like.
+This paper demonstrated that under the assumption of a formal symmetry between relativistic kinetic and gravitational momentum one can construct a formal symmetry between $K$ and $U$ which helps clarify the relation between the general relativistic and Newtonian conceptions of gravitational Energy, yielding for spherical fields the Newtonian description as an approximation, and which, while broken at non-infinitesimal scales, yields a gravitational Energy-momentum relation that can be interpreted to characterize the graviton.
+As in the photon's case, the relation does not admit definite energy and momentum values, but it offers the prospect of exciting novel approaches to understanding quantum gravity and black hole thermodynamics more deeply.